 This is the follow up to our original and includes recipes for Olive Oil Orange Cake and Butterscotch Bars, poetry by Christina Rossetti, Christmas phonics and word matching games, and more.
 The phonics and math are a little more advanced than those that are included in Volume 1 which makes it perfect for kindergarten and early elementary students.
 It's also organized to accompany our history cycles with a week of Nature Christmas, Pioneer Christmas, European Christmas, and World Christmas.

 Each day includes thoughtful readings, and family centered activities.
 It would make a lovely morning time guide or evening devotion resource and can be used with all ages, but the thoughtful questions and reflections are especially great for elementary and above.

-You could just grab one of these guides, they are only $12 each, or get the whole bundle for $27 and make this holiday season bright.
+You could just grab one of these guides, they are only $19 each, or purchase a Christmas Guide and receive Unearthing Wonder for free and make this holiday season bright.